barrysaliou18/mywebsite/content/jobs/SoftwareEngineer/index.md

 url: 'https://www.infosys.com/'
 ---

--   Developing scripts and software tools to address custom user requests and streamline daily operations and support.
--   Working with DevOps and software engineers to automate cloud infrastructure and software deployments.
+- Designed and implemented automation pipeline using C#, Azure and Visual Studio Team Services that runs daily and processed hundreds of thousands of records, and is scalable as needed.
+- Managed the deployment infrastructure for the entire system.
--    Improving software management and deployment standards including issue tracking, staging, and documentation. • Implementing features using object-oriented design, keeping the principles of reusability and extensibility in mind.
+- Implemented features using object-oriented design, keeping the principles of reusability and extensibility in mind.
--    Designing, deploying, and maintaining databases to meet the software requirements.
+- Designed, deployed, and maintained databases (Azure SQL, Cosmos Db) to meet the software requirements.
+- Migrated data between databases while ensuring no customer facing services go down
--    Participating in code reviews to ensure only code that is extensible, reusable, maintainable, and meets the industry standards is checked in and deployed.
+-	Extensively participated in code reviews to ensure only code that is extensible, reusable, maintainable, and meets the industry standards is checked in and deployed.
--    Collaborating with team members to determine software requirements and deploying new features and fix bugs.
+-	Collaborated with team members to determine software requirements and deployed new features and fix bugs.
--    Determining root cause of issues, resolved, and deploying in a time sensitive manner.
+-	Determined root cause of issues, resolved, and deployed in a time sensitive manner.
+-	Created roles for the Kubernetes cloud setup.
+-	Created Kubernetes deployment.
+-	Created Kubernetes dashboard, Network policies, metrics, and monitoring reports.